afiabushraesha/ImageLAB/README.md

 </div>

 ## Roadmap
-Currently the following features is noted in the roadmap if ImageLAB.
+Currently the following features are noted in the roadmap for ImageLAB.
 - [ ] Grayscale (Avarage, Eye Corrected, Desaturated)
 - [ ] Brightness
 - [ ] Tint